ProtocolONE/admin.protocol.one/README.md

 Configs
 -------

-If you want to customize the project settings, copy ./etc/.env.example to ./etc/.env and set appropriate values
+If you want to customize the project settings, copy ./etc/.env.example to ./etc/.env and set appropriate values.